Axnjr/SEM7/DeepLearning-RNN.md

 # 6. Contractive Autoencoders (CAEs):
 - are a type of autoencoder that introduce a "contractive" regularization term to make the learned representations less sensitive to small variations in the input.
-- In addition to the reconstruction loss, CAEs add a regularization term to the loss function based on the Jacobian matrix of the encoder’s output with respect to the input.
-The Jacobian measures how much the hidden layer activations change when the input changes.
+- In addition to the reconstruction loss, CAEs add a `regularization term` to the `loss function` based on the `Jacobian matrix` of the `encoder’s output with respect to the input`.
+The Jacobian measures `how much the hidden layer activations change when the input changes`.
-- This regularization penalizes large changes in the hidden layer activations for small input changes, making the latent representation "contractive," or resistant to variations in input.
+- This regularization `penalizes large changes in the hidden layer activations for small input changes`, making the latent representation "contractive," or resistant to variations in input.
 ### Benefits of Contractive Autoencoders
 - Robustness to Noise: CAEs learn features that are less affected by small input variations, which helps with denoising and robustness to input perturbations.
 - Smoother Latent Space: The latent space becomes more stable and continuous, where similar inputs map closely in the representation space, which is useful for interpretability and clustering.